 Myrle Dean served in many areas in her church and community.
-She served as Primary president, Relief Society president, and as a Young Women president along with many other callings in The Church of Jesus Christ of Latter-day Saints.
+She served as Primary President, Relief Society President, and as a Young Women President along with many other callings in the church.
 She spent many years working with her own boys and others in the Cub Scout program.
 She also spent time serving in the community on the Old Folks committee and helping at the school with the Bookmobile.
 Myrle Dean and Bruce loved music, especially country and western.
 For many years Thursday nights were reserved for square dancing where Bruce was a caller.
 They made many friends throughout the years while square dancing and enjoyed spending time together as well as with these fun-loving friends.
 In later years they looked forward to spending a few winter months in Quartzite, Arizona where they again made many more lasting friendships.
 Mom was often a quiet but important partner for Bruce while he was busy singing at a music jam or calling a square dance.
 She was proud of him and loved him dearly.

 Myrle Dean was injured in an automobile accident in April of 2000 that changed her life and the lives of her family drastically.
 She spent the remainder of her days bound to a wheelchair and endured many surgeries and health problems along the way.
 Despite her many struggles, she kept a positive attitude about it all.
 She found other ways to spend her time continuing to serve her family and friends by cooking, sewing quilts, or making jewelry.